faithkane3/storytelling/storytelling_notes.md

 - What level of detail will be most effective for your data story?
 This really depends on the eyes of the beholders.
 - "Everything should be made as simple as possible but not simpler."
 You have to provide what the audience needs, not more, not less.
 - The story arc you choose should depend on your audience and context.

+## Personalizing Dashboards

+- **Start with the questions, not the metrics.**
+- Change the headings on filters to questions or prompts for your users.
+- Use aliases in your filter values to make them more usable.
+- Ability for side-by-side comparisons on a dashboard, country 1 on the left, same prompts on the right for country 2.
+- Add the filter to the headings or titles, so if user changes the filter, it changes the heading for what they are looking at.
+- Test your stuff on other people; what might be obvious to you may not be to those not familiar with your data.
+- Customize and USE Tool Tips.
+You can even add viz to your tool tip to really add another layer of information.
+- Narrative Science - Natural Language Generation.
+- Perform a Heuristic Evaluation - Assess the viz and note what works well and what could be improved.

+## Recommended Readings for Understanding the Science Behind the Human Brain

+- This recommended reading provides some scientific explanation for why and how humans make decisions for reasons other than pure logic and facts.
+Emotion, behavioral factors, and psychological factors also play an important role in decision making, and this article touches on why we believe that to be true.
+Dawes, Robyn M., A Message From Psychologists to Economists: Mere Predictability Doesn’t Matter Like it Should (Without a Good Story Appended to it), Journal of Economic Behavior & Organization Vol. 39 (1999) 29-40
+- This article examines the intersection of emotion and storytelling in the context of human decision making.
+While this article focuses on the marketing context, much of the underlying information is true for storytelling across all disciplines.
+Luhn, Matthew, How to Put More Emotion in Storytelling: Digital Advertisers Have Forgotten How to Make People Feel Something, Advertising Age, 2016 (http://adage.com/article/digitalnext/put-emotion-storytelling/304463/)
+- This article from the VP of Research and Design at Tableau Software, Jock Mackinlay, confirms the importance of storytelling in making a human connection with data.
+The article provides some useful considerations for crafting data stories and reinforces many of the techniques included in this lesson.
+Mackinlay, Jock, Kosara, Robert, Wallace, Michelle, Data Storytelling: Using Visualization to Share the Human Impact of Numbers, Tableau Software (Mackinlay, Jock, Kosara, Robert, Wallace, Michelle, Data Storytelling: Using Visualization to Share the Human Impact of Numbers, Tableau)
+- This Harvard Business Review article emphasizes among other things, the importance of considering the audience when crafting data stories.
+Think about how the author describes the various audience profiles, and how you might incorporate that into your design checklist.
+Strikeleather, Jim, How to Tell a Story With Data, Harvard Business Review, 2013 (https://hbr.org/2013/04/how-to-tell-a-story-with-data)